Insyde's Security Pledge

 |Insyde ID||Advisory Category||Impact of Vulnerability||Severity Rating||Original Date||Last Revised|

-A vulnerability exists in SMM (System Management Mode) branch that registers a SWSMI handler that does not sufficiently check or validate the allocated buffer pointer(QWORD values for CommBuffer).
-This can be used by an attacker to corrupt data in SMRAM memory and even lead to arbitrary code execution.
+A vulnerability exists in SMM (System Management Mode) branch that registers a SWSMI handler that does not sufficiently check or validate the allocated table variable EFI_BOOT_SERVICES.
+This can be used by an attacker to overwrite address location of any of the functions (FreePool,LocateHandleBuffer,HandleProtocol) to the address location of arbitrary code controlled by the attacker.
+On system call to SWSMI handler, the arbitrary code can be triggered to execute.

 Insyde Software would like to thank Binarly for reporting this issue.